 A tax-option (S) corporation that does business in Wisconsin and has two or more nonresident shareholders who derive no taxable income or deductible loss from Wisconsin other than their pro rata shares of the Wisconsin tax-option (S) corporation income or loss may file a combined individual and fiduciary income tax return on behalf of those shareholders.
-The taxoption (S) corporation files this return on Form 1CNS.
+The tax-option (S) corporation files this return on Form 1CNS.

-A shareholder may not participate in this combined return if ----
+A shareholder may not participate in this combined return if -

 - The shareholder is an estate or trust that has distributable income in the current year.
-This includes qualified Subchapter S trusts (QSSTs) and their beneficiaries. - The shareholder files his or her individual income tax return on a fiscal year basis. - The shareholder is a Wisconsin resident during any part of 1996. - The shareholder derives taxable income from Wisconsin in 1996 other than his or her pro rata share of tax-option (S) corporation income or loss.
+This includes qualified Subchapter S trusts (QSSTs) and their beneficiaries. - The shareholder files his or her individual income tax return on a fiscal year basis. - The shareholder is a Wisconsin resident during any part of 1997. - The shareholder derives taxable income from Wisconsin in 1997 other than his or her pro rata share of tax-option (S) corporation income or loss.

-Each qualifying and participating shareholder's pro rata share of tax-option (S) corporation income or loss for a corporation's taxable year ending between January 31, 1996, and December 31, 1996, is reported on a 1996 Form 1CNS.
-The combined return replaces the separate 1996 Wisconsin individual or fiduciary income tax returns that otherwise would be filed by each of the qualifying and participating nonresident shareholders.
-The 1996 Form 1CNS is due on April 15, 1997.
-You may obtain Form 1CNS from any Department of Revenue office.
+Each qualifying and participating shareholder's pro rata share of tax-option (S) corporation income or loss for a corporation's taxable year ending between January 31, 1997, and December 31, 1997, is reported on a 1997 Form 1CNS.
+The combined return replaces the separate 1997 Wisconsin individual or fiduciary income tax returns that otherwise would be filed by each of the qualifying and participating nonresident shareholders.
+The 1997 Form 1CNS is due on April 15, 1998.